3nws/Osu-favourites-downloader/README.md

 python downloader.py [PLAYER_ID] [DIR] [LIMIT]
 ```

-PLAYER_ID: The player's id to download favourite beatmaps from.
+PLAYER_ID: The player's id to download favourite beatmaps of.

 DIR: Either absolute or relative path of the directory to store the files.